top of page

 What makes Evisort different?

 Many contract management systems focus on digitising workflows and providing a central repository.
-Evisort takes a different approach by positioning itself as a contract intelligence platform.
+The Evisort AI engine behind Workday CLM takes a different approach by positioning the platform as a contract intelligence system rather than an electronic filing cabinet.
 Its AI-first design enables organisations not only to store contracts but also to understand and act on them.

-This distinction matters for buyers.
+This is important for buyers, particularly as the CLM market has consolidated in recent years - several established CLM vendors are now owned by private equity firms or folded into larger platforms, and Workday's backing gives this technology a stability and scale that few pure-play CLM vendors can match.
 Traditional systems can often become little more than electronic filing cabinets, requiring significant manual input to deliver value.
-Evisort, by contrast, reduces manual work from the start and provides insights that directly inform business decisions.
+This platform, by contrast, reduces manual work from the start and provides insights that directly inform business decisions.

 What does the future look like for Evisort?